seanbreckenridge/google_takeout_parser/README.md

 ### CLI Usage

-Can be executing `google_takeout_parser` or `python -m google_takeout_parser`.
+Can be access by either `google_takeout_parser` or `python -m google_takeout_parser`.
 Offers a basic interface to list/clear the cache directory, and/or parse a takeout and interact with it in a REPL:

 To clear the `cachew` cache: `google_takeout_parser cache_dir clear`